Skip to main content

 Parametric programs require a tailored approach and collaboration between clients, insurers, brokers, data collectors, and relevant regulators.

 As parametric insurance is triggered by an index movement, and not by assessing actual damage or loss, risk managers should be aware of basis risk and the potential difference between loss and pay-out.
-Appropriate structuring of parametric policies is essential for minimising basis risk, and, to achieve this, it is important brokers help make programs “as bespoke as possible”, said Harry.
+Appropriate structuring of parametric policies is essential for minimizing basis risk, and, to achieve this, it is important brokers help make programs “as bespoke as possible”, said Harry.

 Monitoring the index and whether the trigger thresholds/conditions have been reached is often carried out by an independent, third-party data provider — and sometimes a governmental organisation, like the Met Office.